Use the grid list if:

 To show that an item needs attention, a highlight indicator can be shown in front of the item.
 The highlight indicator can be used to indicate:

-- Industry- / process-specific states, such as “out of stock” or “excess of inventory”
+- Industry- / process-specific states, such as “out of stock” or “excess of inventory”.
+In this case, use indication colors.

 Be aware that the highlight is just an indication.
 It does not tell users what exactly is wrong.
-Therefore, make sure to provide this information within the item, ideally in the same color.
+Make sure that you provide this information within the item, ideally in the same color.

-For details on the usage of highlight colors, see How To Use Semantic Colors.
+For details on the usage of highlight colors, see How To Use Semantic Colors / Industry-Specific Colors.

 (sap.m.ListItemBase, property: highlight)